Drug interactions between Hemorrhoidal and Hemorrhoidal Ointment

 There were no interactions found in our database between Hemorrhoidal and Hemorrhoidal Ointment - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

 - Hemorrhoidal is in the drug class anorectal preparations.

 - Hemorrhoidal is used to treat the following conditions:

-A total of 58 drugs (226 brand and generic names) are known to interact with Hemorrhoidal Ointment.
+A total of 59 drugs are known to interact with Hemorrhoidal Ointment.

 - Hemorrhoidal Ointment is a member of the drug class anorectal preparations.

 - Hemorrhoidal Ointment is used to treat the following conditions:

 Drug and food interactions